net-lisias-ksp/ImpossibleInnovations/README.md

 			- NonCommercial : You may not use the material for commercial purposes.
 			- ShareAlike : If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 Please note the copyrights and trademarks in [NOTICE](./NOTICE).

+### Credits

+Contributions From:

+* [JandCandO](https://forum.kerbalspaceprogram.com/index.php?/profile/66121-jandcando/) (for creating this Add'On at first place!)
+* [Dungchunker](https://forum.kerbalspaceprogram.com/index.php?/profile/67255-dungchunker/) (For creating the amazing blue models you see)
+* Baconator900 (For previous efforts as one-man testing team)

 ## References